a16z/helios/benches/README.md

 - **Requests**: Number of RPC calls made.
 Varies by operation type.
 - **Validated**: Confirms that Helios returned the same result as the RPC (✓ = matched).

-The "Difference" row shows multiples (e.g., "2.44x") rather than percentages for clearer comparison.

 ## Performance Expectations

 Helios trades performance for trustlessness.
 Expected characteristics: